 The most popular way to cut and prepare a mango is the "hedgehog" method.
 If you're allergic to urushiol, this may not be a good idea.
 Ideally, you should have someone who is decidedly not allergic peel the mango for you, but that isn't always possible.

-If you suspect an allergy or have a history of poison ivy-iduced contact dermatitis, cover your hands when handling a mango.
+If you suspect an allergy or have a history of poison ivy-induced contact dermatitis, cover your hands when handling a mango.
 Pick it up with the produce bags at the store instead of putting it in the bag with your bare hands.
 When you get home, handle it with gloves or, more realistically, the bag.

 Hold the mango in place with your covered hand and peel it with a vegetable peeler or sharp knife.
 A mango's skin is more like a rind than a peel, so it is pretty tough.
 Unless your knife is really sharp, it may not work well.
-I use my amazing Kuhn Rikon Swiss Peeler for all peeling jobs and its super sharp carbon steel blade has always handled a mango's rind with ease.
+I use my amazing Kuhn Rikon Swiss Peeler for all peeling jobs and its super-sharp carbon steel blade has always handled a mango's rind with ease.

-Now you're free to cut up your mango and enjoy it by itself, in a fruit salad, as mango salsa, or any other way your heart desires.
+Now you're free to cut up your mango and enjoy it by itself, in a fruit salad, like mango salsa, or any other way your heart desires.
 Eat confidently knowing you protected yourself from urushiol and that it is not in the fleshy fruit portion of the mango.

 Help!
-I Touched a Mango and I'm Allergic to Poison Ivy!
+I Touched a Mango, and I'm Allergic to Poison Ivy!

 If you've just been out picking mangos and wonder why your hands feel funny, it is not too late!
 There is an amazing product called Tecnu that really does work to neutralize urushiol.
 Regular Tecnu is best used within a couple of hours and can be used to clean tools and clothing, too.
 Tecnu Extreme is better if you already have symptoms.
 It will neutralize any remaining urushiol to ensure you don't spread the oil to other parts of your body and soothes the terrible itching, oozing pain.

 The Mango/Poison Ivy Connection